 Do you know what a “matriarch” is?
 I was born into a lineage laden with matriarchs: mature, powerful women who have focused their entire lives on creating, leading, and serving a family.
 Constancy, wisdom, and devotion are the hallmarks and heritage of a matriarch; generational reverence is her reward.

 My mother, Sharon, lost her mother when she was just a toddler.
-Six older sisters — Athlene, Helen, Jane, Dorothy, Dyan, and LaNae — took responsibility for their baby sister’s upbringing, even as the older ones started and raised their own families.
+EIght older siblings, including six sisters — Athlene, Helen, Jane, Dorothy, Dyan, and LaNae — took responsibility for their baby sister’s upbringing, even as the older ones started and raised their own families.
 Most of the sisters even settled in the same county just so they could support one another in mothering all of the children (and there were a lot of them).

 You hear me speak of my “mentors”, well…my aunts’ influence on me has been incalculable.

 Sadly, over the past few years, these women have been, in their 90’s, one by one, leaving us.
 The fifth one passed away just this week.
 The sixth and last, Aunt Dyan, is in hospice officially, which means that my Mama, their baby, is soon to be the sole remnant of the matriarchs’ heritage.

 The thought is making me especially emotional and introspective this week.
 I clung to my frail, elderly Mama throughout Aunt LaNae’s service, and I knelt in reverence beside Aunt Dyan’s wheelchair.
 I cried watching these two very old women touch foreheads like girls in a schoolyard…whispering in ears, kissing on noses, clasping hands like there was no tomorrow.

 The service (organized by LaNae’s posterity) turned out beautifully.
 We reveled in the tributes to her life; primarily praising her motherhood.
 Afterward, we went into the family lunch.